Thillu Mullu (2013 film): Production

 In July 2012, Shiva confirmed that was he going to do the remake Thillu Mullu that was likely to be produced by KB's daughter Pushpa Kandasamy.
 Shiva and Vendhar Movies approached Badri to direct the film.
 Badri said that he ventured into Thillu Mullu with an open mind.
 "I wanted to make the storyline contemporary.
 Retaining the characters from the original, I wrote the script to suit today’s generation".
 The film was launched on 24 August 2012 with a puja at the Image Auditorium at MRC Nagar in Chennai.
 The team after shooting in Chennai and Hyderabad headed to Dubai and Abu Dhabi to can a few songs and scenes.
 The song Ragaangal Pathinaru was also shot in Dubai.
 The shooting was completed in March 2013.
 After wrapping up the shoot, Badri decided to shoot a music video of the 'Thillu Mullu' remix and convinced the M. S. Viswanathan to appear alongside Yuvan Shankar Raja in the iconic song.

-Isha Talwar was roped in to do Madhavi’s role from the original in the film.
-Her voice was dubbed by Krithika Nelson.
+Isha Talwar was roped in to do Madhavi’s role from the original in the film, making her Tamil debut.
+A non-Tamil speaker, she attempted to learn the language for her role.
 Prakash Raj reprised the character played by Thengai Srinivasan.
 Badri stated "the challenge was to cast someone in Thengai Srinivasan’s role.
 I couldn’t think of anyone other than Prakash Raj".
-Kovai Sarala was selected to play Sowcar Janaki's role.
 Santhanam reprised the special guest appearance by Kamal Haasan.
 Bosskey informed that he appeared in the opening sequence "as a fake godman who tries to transform a vertically-challenged person into a normal one".

 Soundtrack

-Yuvan Shankar Raja and M. S. Viswanathan, the composer of the original Thillu Mullu joined hands for the first time in Thillu Mullu and handled the music for the cult film's remake together.
-Two songs from the original — 'Thillu Mullu' (remix) and 'Ragangal Pathinaaru' — have been retained, and two fresh songs composed.
+Yuvan Shankar Raja and M. S. Viswanathan, the composer of the original Thillu Mullu joined handled the music for the remake together.
+Two songs from the original — "Thillu Mullu" and "Ragangal Pathinaaru" — were remixed, and two original songs were composed.
 About the remix, Yuvan said, "I just wanted to give the original theme music a contemporary sound.
 I have not touched the song 'Ragangal Pathinaaru', which has been sung by singer Karthik."
-While M. S. Viswanathan composed the tunes, Yuvan Shankar Raja orchestrated and recorded them.
+While Viswanathan composed the tunes, Yuvan Shankar Raja orchestrated and recorded them.
 The audio launch was held on 1 June at the Victoria Hall in Geneva, Switzerland along with the audios of Nalanum Nandhiniyum and Sutta Kadhai.